hashicorp/terraform-google-consul/modules/install-dnsmasq/README.md

 # Dnsmasq Install Script

 This folder contains a script for installing [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and configuring it to forward requests for a specific domain to Consul.
 This way, you can easily use Consul as your DNS server for domain names such as `foo.service.consul`, where `foo` is a service registered with Consul (see the [Registering Services docs](https://www.consul.io/intro/getting-started/services.html) for instructions on registering your services with Consul).
 All other domain names will continue to be resolved via the default resolver on your OS.
 See the [Consul DNS Forwarding Guide](https://www.consul.io/docs/guides/forwarding.html) for more info.

 This script has been tested on the following operating systems:

 * Ubuntu 16.04
+* Ubuntu 18.04

 There is a good chance it will work on other flavors of Debian as well.